kmkinnaird/SDS220-fall2021/syllabus/assignments.md

 6.Complete a reflection worksheet about this problem and what you would like to review as a result of doing this problem

 These problems are based on completion (ie. you get the credit or not) based on both your solution and the content of your reflection.
 This means that you can get the problem totally wrong and still get full credit if you take the time to honestly reflect on your progress.
 This assignment structure is based on an assignment structure from Smith’s Engineering Program.

+Starred problems are due on **Mondays at 10am** unless otherwise noted on the Detailed Course Schedule.

 ## Knowledge Checks